eviluser7/pato-revamp/README.md

 ```
 GOOS=linux GOARCH=arm go build -o patorevamp main.go
 ```
+Ebiten does not support MacOS, so these are the only two systems that you may compile to.

 ## More information
 You may as well check how to install ebiten over here, for later use: